MongetE/Fremoji/Readme.md

 To the best of our knowledge, in January 2020, no attempt had been made for French.
 Thus, the goal of our project was to try and provide a model to do so.

+Predicting emojis is a rather challenging task, since people use emojis very differently: Barbieri et al. (2017) state that the way emojis are used, or even the most used emojis, varies from one language to another, and variations also occurs within a linguistic area.
+As such, any predicted emoji for a given tweet could actually be used by someone, making the evaluation process rather dubious.

 ### Supported emojis

 We were asked to include the 25 most frequent emojis in our corpus as part of